NoroffFEU/development-platforms/vs-code-case-study.md

 **WebStorm and Visual Studio Code (VS Code)** are two popular integrated development environments (**IDEs**) used by developers for web development.

 **WebStorm**, developed by JetBrains, is a full-fledged IDE designed specifically for JavaScript, CSS, and HTML development.
 It has a rich set of features for coding, debugging, and testing web applications.
 It comes with a myriad of out-of-the-box features intended for rapid prototyping and deployment.**WebStorm is a commercial product and requires a paid license to use.**

+WebStorm mainly focuses on web development.
+It supports many languages such as Angular, React, HTML, CSS, JavaSript, TypeScript,  AngularJS, React Native and PhoneGap.
+And if you notice many those langauges is JavaScript-based, as WebStorm was developed primarily for JavaScript.

 On the other hand, like what i said between VS Code and Atom. **VS Code** is a free, open-source IDE developed by Microsoft that supports a wide range of programming languages including JavaScript, CSS, and HTML.
 It has a large and active community that has contributed to the development of numerous extensions and plugins.
 Programmers can develop an app from start to finish but with fewer features available — it isn’t a full development environment unlike WebStorm.
 VS Code still provides quality of life features, like code assistance and debugging support for the programmers.

+Visual Studio Code supports more on major programming languages such as Python, C, C++, C#, Java and JavaScript, although a JavaScript developer can safely use either platform.

 ## Getting Started with VS Code